Using Adapters to Replace Ethernet

 - Because power line adapters rely on the electricity running through the home to carry the signal, they are affected by the consistency of the power and quality of the wiring provided.

 - Most household appliances do not require consistent power to function properly, however, electronics and digital communication do require consistent power.
-Power interruptions and brownouts affect the consistency of power line adapter performance.
+Power interruptions and brownouts affect the consistency of the power line adapter performance.

 - While rated for high bandwidth, the performance of power line adapters often suffer due to the power lines they are passing signal over.
 Older wiring, distance, and signal noise in the power result in the bandwidth being reduced.